AntonioRochaAZ/Basic-Optimization-Framework---FORTRAN-90/doc/doc.md

 also support the existing report parameters (check ``rprt_params``) in the main program.

+# TODOs
-TODO: Add a reporting subroutine
+- Could add a reporting subroutine